alb-le/micro-services-rpc/README.md

 ```
 docker compose up
 ```
-After docker finishes up, open the client:
+After docker finishes up, open the client in a new tab:
 ```
-docker exec -it <CLIENT CONTAINER NAME> python3 client_handler.py
+docker exec -it micro-services-rpc-client-1 python3 client_handler.py
 ```

-Usuly tha client container name is ```micro-services-rpc-client-1 ```
+Usuly tha client container name is ```micro-services-rpc-client-1 ``` but it can change.
+To look up the container name, just run ```docker container ls```.

 ## Intro
 This project originates from the 2023 Computer Network curse from UnB (Universidade de Brasília).
 It's divided in four different projects: an RPC Client, a Proxy Server and two servers to compute the requests.

-## Motivation
-Containers are a technology similar to virtualization (VMWare, VirtualBox, QEMU, Hyper-V), but only the User part is virtualized, allowing the same system to behave like a range of systems, using your own package manager, dependency versions, environment settings and everything else.
+About Docker, containers are a technology similar to virtualization (VMWare, VirtualBox, QEMU, Hyper-V), but only the User part is virtualized, allowing the same system to behave like a range of systems, using your own package manager, dependency versions, environment settings and everything else.
 This technology has increasingly grown in popularity, as it allows reproducibility of environments and